Himanshu-pvt-repo/narvar/README.md

 Steps:

-1. Fire the below command to install the minikube and start the local Kubernetes cluster.
+## 1. Fire the below command to install the minikube and start the local Kubernetes cluster.

 curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64 && sudo install minikube-linux-amd64 /usr/local/bin/minikube && minikube start

-2. Use the HelloWorld helm chart to run the application.
+## 2. Use the HelloWorld helm chart to run the application.

 helm install myworld helloworld

-Get the Nodeport Service URL by using the below command.
+## 3. Get the Nodeport Service URL by using the below command and paste the URL to any browser, it will show the HelloWorld page.

 minikube service myworld-helloworld --url

-Paste the URL to any browser, it will show the HelloWorld page.

 #########################################################################################################################################

-3. To deploy Prometheus using Helm Please follow the Below instructions.
+## 4. To deploy Prometheus using Helm Please follow the Below instructions.

 # Create a monitoring namespace.